noahverner1995/Bulkdozer/README.md

 Copy that path (and paste it in the same temporary `.txt` or `.docx` file previously created), then close the regular `Chrome Browser` you have open.

-All right now, you are going to run `Chrome Browser` with DevTools protocol enabled, go to the **Windows Search Bar**, type "cmd" and open the first option that appears, then type `cd` followed by the first path you copied previously, then press ↵Enter as shown below:
+All right now, you are going to run `Chrome Browser` with **DevTools protocol enabled**, go to the **Windows Search Bar**, type "cmd" and open the first option that appears, then type `cd` followed by 1 `Space tab` and then the first path you previously copied, then press ↵Enter as shown below:

 <br>
 <p align="center">